mojaie/MolecularGraph.jl_notebook/notebook/gettingStarted.md

 display("image/svg+xml",  mol_svg)
 ```

-- There are so many trivial hydrogens.
+- Oops, there are so many trivial hydrogens.
 - Hydrogens can be removed by `makehydrogensimplicit`.
+- Technically, `makehydrogensimplicit` returns "subgraph view" of the original molecule.
+In this case, the original molecule would not be used further, so generate new molecule from the view by using `graphmol`.

 ```julia
 mol = graphmol(makehydrogensimplicit(pcmol))